 Ilotycin is an antibiotic ointment is routinely put in the eyes of all newborns to prevent neonatal conjunctivitis (pink eye).
 While Chlamydia and Gonorrhea are the most serious pathogens that are treated with ilotycin, this treatment also prevents less severe infection with other common bacteria such as e. coli.
 These common bacteria are found in everyone’s genital/rectal area.
-The medical term for newborn eye infections is “ophthalmia neonatorum.”
-These infections are obtained during passage through the vagina.
-Neonatal conjunctivitis can cause blindness, yet is easily prevented by antibiotic eye medications shortly after birth.
+The medical term for newborn eye infections is “ophthalmia neonatorum”.
+The newborn obtains these infections during passage through the vagina.
+Neonatal conjunctivitis can cause blindness.
+However, antibiotic eye medications can easily prevent it shortly after birth.
 Babies born by c-section are still at risk for neonatal conjunctivitis if there was any vaginal rupture of membranes prior to delivery.

 The state of Missouri, like many states, actually mandates prophylactic treatment for newborn eye infections, although parents do have the right to decline treatment.

 I get a lot of questions about antibiotic eye ointment for newborns.
 Here are the most common: